 The fourth annual Johnstown Walk of Hope is shaping up to be its strongest year yet.
-So far, donations from the June 1 event have far outpaced past years, with more than $55,000 raised and donations still on the way.
+So far, donations from the June 1 event have far outpaced past years, with more than $55,000 raised.
 The first three years brought in around $30,000 to $36,000 each year.

 “We started this with no clue how big it was going to be,” event coordinator Marlene Singer says.
 “We knew, whether it was $1,000 or $10,000, it was good because the money was going to stay here.
 There was no minimum we were looking to make.
 I’m just blown away by how this has grown.”